 Macon is home to a wide variety of museums highlighting art, culture heritage, history, music, and sports.
 Check out any of these museums for an interactive, educational and entertaining experience.
-These facilities are all available for private rental (except for the Ocmulgee National Monument) and would make a unique backdrop for your next event, party, corporate function or special occasion.
+These facilities are all available for private rental (except for the Ocmulgee Mounds National Historical Park) and would make a unique backdrop for your next event, party, corporate function or special occasion.

 The Tubman Museum is the largest museum in the Southeast that is dedicated to preserving and sharing the story of African American Art, Culture, and History.
 In 2015, the Tubman moved into its new 49,000 square foot facilities which are an amazing backdrop to display their works of art and educate all who enter this facility.